Jumps in speeds of hereditary properties in finite relational languages: A dividing line: mutual algebraicity

 This section contains the remaining ingredients needed for Theorem \ref{thm:mainthm1}.
-We proceed by splitting everything into two cases based on the dividing line of mutual algebricity (see Subsection \ref{ss:prelim} for precise definitions).
-The idea is that non-mutually-algebraic properties have ``bad behavior'' implying a relatively fast speed, while mutually algebraic properties are ``well behaved,'' allowing a detailed analysis of their structure and speeds.
+We proceed by partitioning hereditary properties based on the dividing line of mutual algebraicity (see Subsection \ref{ss:prelim} for precise definitions).
+The idea is that mutually algebraic properties are ``well behaved,'' allowing a detailed analysis of their structure and speeds, whereas non-mutually algebraic properties have ``bad behavior'' implying a relatively fast speed.
+Specifically, in Subsection \ref{ss:macase}, we consider the case where $\calH$ is mutually algebraic.

-Specifically, in Subsection \ref{ss:lbma}, we show that for any finite relational language $\calL$, if $\calH$ is a non-mutually algebraic hereditary $\calL$-property $\calH$, then $|\calH_n|\geq n^{n(1-o(1))}$.
-This will rely crucially on a model theoretic result, Theorem \ref{mainthmold}, proved by the authors for this purpose in \cite{ourpaper}.

-In Subsection \ref{ss:macase}, we consider the case where $\calH$ is mutually algebraic.
 We use structural implications of this assumption to prove the remaining counting dichotomies.
-Namely, either $|\calH_n|\geq n^{n(1-o(1))}$, $|\calH_n|=n^{n(1-1/k-o(1))}$ for some integer $k\geq 2$, or $\calH$ is basic, in which case by Section \ref{sec:eu}, the speed of $\calH$ is asymptotically equal to a sum of the form $\sum_{i=1}^kp_i(n)i^n$ for finitely many rational polynomials $p_1,\ldots, p_k$.
-The proofs in Section \ref{ss:macase} rely on Section \ref{sec:tb} along with the fact that a mutually algebraic property is always controlled by finitely many totally bounded properties (see Subsection \ref{ss:lbma} for details).
+Namely, either $|\calH_n|\geq n^{n(1-o(1))}$, $|\calH_n|=n^{n(1-1/k-o(1))}$ for some integer $k\geq 2$, or $\calH$ is basic, in which case, by Section \ref{sec:eu}, the speed of $\calH$ is asymptotically equal to a sum of the form $\sum_{i=1}^kp_i(n)i^n$ for finitely many rational polynomials $p_1,\ldots, p_k$.
+The proofs in Section \ref{ss:macase} rely on Section \ref{sec:tb} along with the fact that a mutually algebraic property is always controlled by finitely many totally bounded properties (see Subsection \ref{ss:macase} for details).

+By contrast, in Subsection \ref{ss:lbma}, we show that for any finite relational language $\calL$, if $\calH$ is a non-mutually algebraic hereditary $\calL$-property $\calH$, then $|\calH_n|\geq n^{n(1-o(1))}$.
+To prove this, we require a model theoretic result, Theorem \ref{mainthmold}, which relies on results from \cite{ourpaper}.
+This theorem describes some properties of large, in fact uncountable, models of $T_{\calH}$.
+This allows us to show there is an uncountable model of $T_{\calH}$ which has many distinct finite substructures, yielding the desired lower bound on $|\calH_n|$.

 Our strategy can be seen as a generalization of the strategy employed by Balogh, Bollob\'{a}s, and Weinreich in the graph case \cite{BBW1}.
-Specifically, one direction of Theorem \ref{mainthmold} (the direction we use) is a generalization of Lemma 27 of \cite{BBW1}.
-However, this result is significantly harder when dealing with relations of arity larger than $2$, and the proof of both directions of Theorem \ref{mainthmold} required ideas from stability theory.
+However, executing this strategy is significantly more complicated when dealing with relations of arity larger than $2$.
+The crucial new ingredient in our proof, Theorem \ref{mainthmold}, required ideas from stability theory.